 Transforming the Remnants of Tragedy

 On Saturday, April 15, 2012, an emotional crowd of about 400 people commemorated the reopening of Our Lady of the Angels.
 Francis Cardinal George dedicated the Mission of Our Lady of the Angels, and the Chicago Archdiocese decided that the renovated church would function as a neighborhood outreach and prayer center, offering occasional Masses.
-The Mission plans to expand its current "Feed the Needy" program that already serves about 700 west side families.
+The Mission plans to expand its current "Feed the Needy" program, which already serves about 700 West Side families.

 Many people in the crowd were survivors of the Our Lady of the Angels fire, and many were former parishioners.
 The memory of that cold, clear first Monday in December 1958 remained as vivid to them as sunlight glinting off Lake Michigan.